-- A plan for the Week.
+- A Weekly plan

--What hours you are working?
+What hours you are working?
 How much time will be spent in meetings and other collaborations?
 Track these to see just how much time you have to accomplish the work in the week.
 Additionally, you should list items you need from others in order to get the work done.
 NOTE what HAS to be done!

-- The Daily list
+- A Daily plan

-This is a to do list for that day.
+This is a to-do list for that day.
 List it and then prioritize it.
 Note tasks that others are depending on to complete their work and what you need nudge coworkers about to complete yours.
 And if the task doesn’t align with your weekly list of what has to get done, don’t put it on the list.

 As you complete a task on any of your lists, mark it off.
 As with all lists, part of the sense of accomplishment comes from shortening the list!

 Focus your day on what’s important with Microsoft 365’s To Do App.
 Microsoft’s To Do app is a simple tool with big benefits.
 It is accessible from your phone, tablet, desktop, or browser, it lets you organize your tasks into multiple lists, and if you use the My Day feature your attention will be focused on what you need to get done today.